timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 023-DEVELOPMENT AND CONTROL OF ATOMIC ENERGY/Division A-Atomic Energy/SUBCHAPTER XVII–A-DEFENSE NUCLEAR FACILITIES SAFETY BOARD/SUBCHAPTER XVII–A-DEFENSE NUCLEAR FACILITIES SAFETY BOARD.md

   * (ii) ensuring that the members of the Board are fully and currently informed with respect to matters for which the members are responsible; and

-  * (iii) the functions delegated by the Chairman pursuant to section 2286(c)(3)(B).
+  * (iii) the functions delegated by the Chairman pursuant to section 2286(c)(3)(B) of this title.

-* (4) Subject to the approval of the Board, the Chairman may organize the staff of the Board as the Chairman considers appropriate to best accomplish the mission of the Board described in section 2286a(a).
+* (4) Subject to the approval of the Board, the Chairman may organize the staff of the Board as the Chairman considers appropriate to best accomplish the mission of the Board described in section 2286a(a) of this title.

 #### (c) Regulations
 * The Board may prescribe regulations to carry out the responsibilities of the Board under this subchapter.